 The renewed smile

-The boy and his parents were all much happier once the tooth was restored and his smile was returned to normal.
+The boy and his parents were all much happier once the tooth was restored, the sensitivity stopped, and his smile was returned to normal.